kingjulio8238/Memary/README.md

 memary's **chat interface** offers a portal to access agent memories, integrating capabilitiies such as **searching**, **removing** and **viewing** agent memories **over specified periods** and more all under one umbrella available in your dashboard.

 ### Analyze Agent Progress 🧠
-Track how agents develop their memory.
-We will provide access to relevant metrics to represent the growth of agent memories over time which will be available in your dashboard.
+**Track how your agents develop their memory.** We will provide access to relevant metrics to represent the growth of agent memories over time which will be available in your dashboard.

 ### Track Memories ⏮️
 memary **breaks down agent memory for each response generated**.
 A list of agent responses with their respective memories will be avilable in your dashbord.
 Human input (good/bad response) can help your systems improve.